sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 ##  Model Governance

 Given the possible Cambrian explosion of data versions, hyperparameters, and algorithm versions that constitute a specific model, it is imperative that enterprises require strong ML model governance to keep track of which model is currently in production and who authorized the last production release.
-This is managed using approval workflows.
+A methodology to manage this is using approval workflows.

 Approval Workflows are processes designed to ensure the authorized flow of information and/or artifacts in organizations.
 Such workflows are very familiar in everyday enterprise activities such as applications for leave, expense reimbursements, equipment allocation, and the like.
-There are industry-standard best practices for these workflows, which each organization modifies to suit its needs and culture.
+There are industry-standard best practices for these workflows that each organization modifies to suit its needs and culture.
 They have also become commonplace in the world of software development, for example,

 -   A developer issues a “Pull Request” (PR) to a Tech Lead / Manager.
 The code is reviewed and corrected before being merged into the release branch of the code repository.